karaokeresearch/karaokeresearch.github.io/emojidrone/README.md

-# Drone Key
+# Emojidrone

 Insanity.
 Download, place everything on a web server, visit the URL.
 Won't work on the local file system for some reason.

-Edit dronekey.js to change pitch, turn on effects, change background color, etc. For background color, pink is the default.
+Edit emojidrone.js to change pitch, turn on effects, change background color, etc. For background color, pink is the default.
 Change to #00ff00 to use a chromakey for visual overlay or black for projecting over performers.

 ## Instructions